Sakti3: Criticism

 Claims made by the company over technological advances as well as its secretive behavior regarding sharing data have been criticized by former employees and media following the acquisition by Dyson.
 The only independently verified data on Sakti3's prototypes by the United States Department of Energy show a capacity of 2.4 mAh, only capable of powering very small devices.
-Steve Buckingham, a former employee, has publicly expressed his disappointment with the small area (1 cm²) of the best cell produced.
+Steve Buckingham, a former employee, has publicly expressed his disappointment with the small area (1 cm2) of the best cell produced.
 Bob Kruse, formerly GM's most senior electric vehicle executive, stayed on as COO for less than 2 years.
 In November 2017 Ann Marie Sastry, Sakti3's founder, unexpectedly and quietly exited from the company, which stoked speculation that the company oversold their early successes.

 Speculation

-In an interview by Car and Driver in 2015, when asked the readiness of Sakti3’s batteries for automotive applications, Dr. Ann Marie Sastry responded that Sakti3 would first go to markets where their batteries can meet regulatory standards for the products and pointed out that durability standards for batteries in automotive applications are very different from phones or vacuums.
+In an interview by Car and Driver in 2015, when asked the readiness of Sakti3's batteries for automotive applications, Dr. Ann Marie Sastry responded that Sakti3 would first go to markets where their batteries can meet regulatory standards for the products and pointed out that durability standards for batteries in automotive applications are very different from phones or vacuums.

-The company has been praised for staying afloat and ultimately being acquired in a well-documented acquisition, amidst an intense period of bankruptcies in cleantech.
+The company has been praised for staying afloat and being acquired, during an intense period of bankruptcies in cleantech.
 It has been pointed out that it takes a decade to invent a new hardware technology, and more than another decade for the invention to reach the hands of consumers.
 It took James Dyson 15 years and 5,127 attempts to perfect his flagship vacuum.